julianchurchill/text-adventure/README.md

       * DONE ExamineAnItem creates Examine actions
       * DONE Location creates ExamineAnItem actions
       * DONE Location creates TakeAnItem actions
-      * TakeAnItem creates TakeSpecificItem actions
+      * DONE TakeAnItem creates TakeSpecificItem actions
       * UseWith creates UseWithSpecificItem actions
   * On create ActionHistory and AcionRecorder are created and the ActionHistory is passed to the ActionRecorder which uses it to store the actions that occur.
   * The ActionRecorder is passed to the ItemActionFactory which uses it to getRecordableItem(), getRecordableModel(), getRecordableLocation(), getRecordableExit(), getRecordableUserInventory() to wrap Items, and the Model before passing to the ItemActions it creates.